Negation

 Similarly, note that, just like addition and multiplication, conjunctions are “commutative”.
 This means that internal order is irrelevant.
 For example

-1 + 3, and
+1 + 3, andexpress the same statements.

 3 + 1